ehwan/RustyParser/README.md

 RustyParser provides a set of basic parsers, combinators, and parser-generating functions.

-This library is designed to work with general iterators, but some functionalities are limited to `std::str::Chars` or `std::iter::Cloned<std::slice::Iter>`.
+This library is designed to work with general iterators, but some functionalities are limited to specific iterators.

 ## Example
  - **[Calculator Expresion Parser](examples/calculator)**